Did you or your student fall short of your academic Goals this Fall?

 Parents should email, schedule a parent teacher conference, and be in constant contact with student’s teachers.
 Teachers help students more when they see their parents are involved and concern.
 In a perfect world, we would expect a teacher to go above and beyond for every student but, that is just not the case.

-As for college students your professor’s office hours can save your life.
+Similarly, college students your professor’s office hours can save your life.
 This designated time can prove to your teacher you care about the class, give you the opportunity to get extra help, and become more than just another name on the roster.
 This small amount of time out of your day and a little extra effort can make a difference especially if you are borderline passing or right on the 79/89 mark and you really want that ‘B’ or ‘A’.
 Remember it is the professor that “Gives” the grade and makes the final decision on your failure or success in their class.
 We have personally seen this make a huge difference even in classes with a large number of students where it may be hard to make a connection with the professor.

 Tip # 2 Get Organized.
 I repeat… Get Organized.